MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/development-lanes-unity-versioning.md

 ---
 title: Unity - Version control your UWP project
-description: Version your Unity UWP project. ms.localizationpriority: medium ms.topic: article ms.date: 02/08/2017
+description: Learn how to use version control with a Unity game for Xbox using the Universal Windows Platform (UWP). ms.localizationpriority: medium ms.topic: article ms.date: 02/08/2017